About Island Archives

-The Island Archives Centre will protect and offer access to all of PEI's contributions to our local and national heritage via a digital context infinitely more useful than that provided by traditional tools.
+The Robertson Library's Island Archives Centre will protect and offer access to all of PEI's contributions to our local and national heritage via a digital context infinitely more useful than that provided by traditional tools.
 Contributions to the "official word" will include records and images of items held in libraries and museums, but will also encompass items contributed by individuals - ultimately weaving an incredibly rich and detailed historical tapestry.

 The vision of the Island Archives Centre is centred around IslandArchives.ca (the digitization facility and digital collections) and is focused on developing the expertise and facilities for "lifting the words" from archival documents, and to create the tools to weave that information into new linkages and discoveries.
-IslandArchives.ca will encompass a physical facility with computer systems optimized for digitization, online storage, and stewardship of digital artifacts - those "born digital" or converted from print.
+IslandArchives.ca encompasses a physical facility with computer systems optimized for digitization, online storage, and stewardship of digital artifacts - those "born digital" or converted from print.
 IslandArchives.ca will provide the innovative tools capable of accessing all manner of material: published texts, handwritten documents, photographs, audio recordings, or movies.
 By placing these items in a digital environment, we create a true Island Archives.
 Learners from around the world may view our rich heritage - the actual items - from their homes and schools.

 IslandArchives.ca will also provide innovative collaborative tools encouraging members of the Island community, as well as people from across the country, to contribute personal stories and visuals to this new kind of online archive.